yafeng/SpliceVista/Readme.txt

 Accession	peptide sequence		1	2	3	4	5	6	7	8
 ENSP00000342181 nSQDDYDEER      3638.974989     3573.00811      3754.7922       3734.386299     3359.112228     2412.318846     2468.562338     3162.3

-*NOTE* In the column 1-8, they are the intensity value from 8-plex iTRAQ labelling
+*NOTE* In the column with sample tag 1-8, they are the intensity value from 8-plex iTRAQ labelling.(put the standard or control in the first place)

 Here, we will use the A431_heavy_msout.txt file (a tab-delimited text file described as in step1) to illustrate the workflow.